-Third, the counts of both upstream and downstream moving fish were higher in 2023 compared to 2019 - 2022 (Figures 4.5 and 4.6), although still not as high as 2018.
-However, the overall net escapement estimate for 2023 was still comparable to the other years we analyzed.
-A restoration project had been done just a little ways upstream of the SONAR location in 2022, which did have the effect of changing how the river flowed in 2023.
-This may have caused more milling behavior in 2023, compared to previous years.

-Fourth, how to best deal with steelhead kelts is an open question.
+Third, how to best deal with steelhead kelts is an open question.
 For fish that move upstream, downstream, and upstream again before spawning, we would like to subtract the downstream counts from the upstream counts, to avoid double-counting the same fish.
-However, steelhead that kelt may be observed moving upstream and again moving downstream, and we would not like those counts to cancel each other out.
+However, steelhead that kelt may be observed moving upstream and again moving downstream, and we do not want those counts to cancel each other out.
 Currently, we are sidestepping this issue by assuming that the number of kelts detected prior to May 15 is equal to the number of downstream milling detections after that date.
 However, that date is at best an educated guess which could lead to bias in our estimates in one direction or the other.
 Continued investigation of this issue is warranted, perhaps by more closely examining the species composition data for kelting behavior (or changing the species composition sampling to better target kelts) or by analyzing metrics such as the upstream:downstream count ratios through the season, to determine if there is a pattern that could guide what that equilibrium date should be.

-In an effort to better understand the timing of kelt movement, in 2024 we have started a project to acoustically tag a sample of upstream moving steelhead.
-Using existing acoustic monitoring stations, we hope to learn when kelts are likely to be passing the SONAR moving downstream, and whether the timing of when kelts are detected is related to the timing of when they initially pass the SONAR.
+In an effort to better understand the timing of kelt movement, in 2024 we started a project to acoustically tag a sample of upstream moving steelhead.
+Using existing acoustic receivers positioned throughout the Dungeness watershed, we hope to learn when kelts are likely to be passing the SONAR moving downstream, and whether the timing of when kelts are detected is related to the timing of when they initially pass the SONAR.
 This information should help better inform the choice of a date to separate downstream milling versus kelting behavior, or provide data to improve how kelts are analyzed overall.